 You'll earn an unlimited 1.5% cash back on every purchase made for your business and you'll receive employee cards at no additional cost.

 table id= 24 /]

-The Delta SkyMiles® Platinum Business American Express Card offers 60,000 bonus miles, 5,000 Medallion Qualification Miles (MQMs), and a $100 statement credit after spending $3,000 in purchases on your new Card in your first 3 months.
+The Delta SkyMiles® Platinum Business American Express Card offers 60,000 Bonus Miles after spending $3,000 in purchases on your new Card in your first 3 months of Card Membership.